 - A good PM never stops learning about customers.
-The market will change, your product will change, and your ideal customers might change too—and it’s your job to keep constantly up to date with the target market and its needs
+The market will change, your product will change, and your ideal customers might change too over the course of the customer lifecycle—and it’s your job to keep constantly up to date with the target market and its needs

 - The products you build won't satisfy everyone, so don't waste your time trying.
 Focus on your company's target customer(s) and build solutions specifically for them first

 When you know who you're creating products for, you need to invest time into getting their feedback and learning what they like and don't like about your product.
 This is easily done by speaking directly with customers, using a service like Hotjar to survey them and capture some of their thoughts and opinions, and looking at product stats and usage trends via tools like Mixpanel.

 Once you have a clear picture of your company's ideal customer(s) and have collected direct feedback from them, you can begin to prioritize your next steps:

 - Which should be taken away?

 - Do you need to create a whole new line of solutions?